Are you thinking about adopting a child? If so, read on to learn what you need to know about adopting a child.

 Adoption can be complicated.
 It involves a number of lengthy processes.
 You’ll need to become knowledgeable in a number of legal guidelines and regulations.
 We’ll walk you through what you need to know below.

-The Route To Adoption
+The Route to Adoption

 There isn’t a one size fits all journey to adoption.
 There are 135,000 adoptions a year in the United States.
 Each may be different from one another when it comes to the route that was taken.

-It’s important that you understand what your options are and which route will work best for you.
+It’s important that you understand what your options are, and which route will work best for you.

 Agency Adoption